Linos1391/rebirth-game/README.md

 **Notice:** If you cannot choose, that means it is not suppose to be chosen.
 Try `Right` or select another one.

 In combat, choose either `Fight` or `Defend` or `Move` (escaping).
-- `Fight`: If you choose the right style, you can one hit for enemy.
+- `Fight`: If you choose the right style, you can one hit your enemy.
 - `Defend`: There are two options `Block` and `Dodge`. `Block` has 50% success. `Dodge` has 75% success, but when failed, has 10% lose 2hp.

 <br>